 If you’ve taken the exciting step of committing to yoga teacher training, there’s a good chance you‘ve got a few mixed emotions rolling around inside of you.
 While it’s exciting to imagine where this new path will take you, it can also be intimidating and a little scary to think about all the hard work it will take and the changes you will likely go through.

 But if you’ve decided that becoming a yoga teacher is something you want in your life, you are probably used to the concept of change and growth.
 But there are certain things you can do to give yourself an edge and to make this exciting experience the best it can be.

-At Naked Truth Yoga in Vancouver, we’ve seen many people go through yoga teacher training.
+In our Yoga Teacher Training Vancouver program, we’ve seen many people go through yoga teacher training.
 So we’ve decided to come up with a list of advice and ideas that will help you get ready for this exciting experience.